Dominic Smith Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.77 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 155 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- The Athletics allow the fifth-most home runs in baseball (158 total, 1.4 per game).

+- Medina (3-8) gets the starting nod for the Athletics in his 13th start of the season.
+He's put together a 5.47 ERA in 79 2/3 innings pitched, with 79 strikeouts.

-- In his last appearance on Saturday against the San Francisco Giants, the right-hander tossed six scoreless innings while surrendering two hits.
+- In his last appearance on Sunday, the right-hander threw 3 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering five hits.

-- In 12 games this season, the 29-year-old has a 4.35 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .288 to opposing hitters.
+- The 24-year-old has amassed an ERA of 5.47, with 9 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.